takeiteasy/graphics/README.md

 - Windows, OSX and Linux (X11)
 - Keyboard and mouse events
 - Primitive shapes
-- BMP loading (8, 24 & 32 bpp) (1 & 4 bpp, RLE compression and OS/2 not supported yet)
+- BMP loading (Uncompressed 8, 24 & 32 bpp) (1 & 4 bpp, RLE compression and OS/2 not supported yet)
 - Save surfaces to BMP file
 - Text rendering (adapted from [dhepper/font8x8](https://github.com/dhepper/font8x8))
 - Optional OpenGL & Metal backends (Just for rendering to screen)
-- Optional extras (bdf loader, image loader using [stb_image](https://github.com/nothings/stb), more soon)
+- Optional extras (bdf loader, image loader using [stb_image](https://github.com/nothings/stb) and more soon)

 See below screenshots for TODO list and the examples folder for some idea of how to use.
 Still a WIP, API subject to change a lot.